- Your Taskbar is a launch point for many of the apps on your PC.

 - The task will re-launch itself after a couple of moments, so check if everything is okay with your taskbar now, after you restarted the Windows Explorer

 This solution might solve the problem, but only temporarily, so if the problem returns, try the solution below.
+Can’t open Task Manager?
+Don’t worry, we’ve got the right solution for you.

-Solution 2 – Perform a PowerShell fix
+3. Perform a PowerShell fix

 - Right-click on the Start Menu button and choose Command Prompt (Admin) from Win + X menu.

-- In the Command Prompt enter the following command and press Enter: PowerShell.
+- In the Command Prompt enter the following command and press Enter:

 - Now paste the following command in the Administrator: Windows PowerShell window and press Enter key:

-- Now, close PowerShell, and go to the following folder: C:/Users/your_username/AppData/Local/.
+- Now, close PowerShell, and go to the following folder:

 - Locate and delete TileDataLayer folder.